 From the File menu, choose the Load Signal option.

-Select the db3 wavelet from the Wavelet menu and select 6 from the Level menu, and then click the Analyze button.
+db3 wavelet from the Wavelet menu and select 6 from the Level menu, and then click the Analyze button.

 Selecting Biggest Coefficients Globally